 The Division has implemented standards to ensure quality services through Title 404 of the Nebraska Administrative Code, and it is also responsible to comply with the stringent terms and assurances required by the Centers for Medicare and Medicaid in Nebraska’s Home and Community Based Services, Developmental Disability Waivers.

-This is primarily accomplished through the Division’s Quality Assurance/Quality Improvement section.
+This is primarily accomplished through the Division’s Quality Assurance/Quality Improvement (QI) unit.

-The Division’s Quality Assurance/Quality Improvement Section is comprised of three areas: Waiver Management, Survey and Certification, and Technical Assistance.
+The Division’s QI Section is comprised of three areas: Waiver Management, Survey and Certification, and Technical Assistance.
+In addition, the QI unit employs the Division Contract Coordinator, the DD Psychologist, and two Program Specialists whom are Registered Nurses (RN's)

-The Division’s Waiver Manager and team consists of two staff assistants, a contract coordinator, and twelve disability services specialists (DSS) that are physically located in local offices throughout the state.
+The Division’s Waiver Manager and team consists of two staff assistants, a contract coordinator, and fifteen disability services specialists (DSS) that are physically located in local offices throughout the state.

 With minimal technical assistance provided by the Centers for Medicare and Medicaid Services, the Manager was able to craft Nebraska’s current HCBS Waivers that meet, and in many ways exceed, national standards for person-centered practices and that emphasize true community integration and employment opportunities.

-In the past years, the Manager has also taken over management of the DSS (which were recently managed by DD Service Coordination Districts, and prior to 2009 were under the Division of Children and Family Services), and provided them with significant training and oversight to equip them with the skills necessary to ensure compliance with CMS’s increasing quality assurance requirements.
+In the past years, the Manager has also taken over management of the DSS staff (which were historically managed as DD Service Coordination Districts, and prior to 2009 were under the Division of Children and Family Services), and provided them with significant training and oversight to equip them with the skills necessary to ensure compliance with CMS’s increasing quality assurance requirements.

-The Waiver Management team has also recently taken over responsibility for developmental disability eligibility determinations.
-The individuals, families and other stakeholders have provided much positive feedback about this realignment of the eligibility process.
+The Waiver Management team has responsibility for developmental disability eligibility determinations.

 Eligibility determinations are significant for the Division, because our federal funding is contingent on valid and well-documented eligibility determinations.

-Ensuring waiver compliance is crucial to the Division’s success, as almost 60% of our funding for developmental disability services is reliant on this compliance.
+Ensuring waiver compliance is crucial to the Division’s success, as over 50% of our funding for developmental disability services is reliant on this compliance.

-It is also important that the Division continue to meet routinely with individuals, families and community stakeholders to ensure that the service array provided by our current waivers continues to meet the needs of the people we support.
+As part of state planning process, the Division meets routinely with individuals, families and community stakeholders to ensure that the service array provided by our current waivers continues to meet the needs of the people we support.

 Survey and Certification